-Metal-organic frameworks (MOFs) form a new class of microporous materials that are characterized by extremely large specific pore volumes (up to 3.60 cm3/g) and large specific surfaces (> 7000 m2/g) that substantially exceed those of established porous materials like silicates or activated carbon.
+Metal-organic frameworks (MOFs) are a new class of microporous materials with large specific surface areas (up to 7000 m2/g) that substantially exceed those of established porous materials like silicates or activated carbon.

 Structure

-MOFs are composed of metallic clusters such as Zn, Cu, Fe and Zr, connected by organic linkers (e. g. terephthalate, imidazolate).
-They offer an infinite array of compositional possibilities, generating a wide variety of MOF substances with very different properties.
-MOF materials can therefore be used in very different areas of application, in particular gas storage, separation techniques, sensor development, drug delivery, environmental restoration and catalysis.
+MOFs consist of metallic clusters that are connected by organic linkers (e.g. terephthalate, imidazolate).
+They offer an vast array of potential compositions, generating a wide variety of MOF substances with very different properties.
+Porous MOF materials can therefore be used in very different areas of application, in particular gas storage, separation technology, sensors, water treatment, protection and catalysis.

 MOF applications